dennyverduchi/dennyverduchi.github.io/pages/blog/enum-techniques/1-smb.md

 smbclient -L //<TARGET-IP> -N
 ```

--N: attempts an anonymous login.
+<span style="color: lightcoral">-N</span>: attempts an anonymous login.
 If anonymous access is disabled, authentication may be required.

-### 3. SMB Users
+### SMB Users

 To extract user information, use enum4linux: